 A separate BATES was prepared and will be coordinated with both the USFWS and the NMFS during public review.
-The BATES concluded that the proposed project may affect piping plover and designated critical habitat unit GA-1 as well as the red knot.
+The BATES concluded that the proposed project may affect piping plover and designated critical habitat unit GA-1 as well as the red knot but is not likely to adversely impact these species and critical habitat.
 In addition, it was determined that if the renourishment extends past April 30 loggerhead and leatherback sea turtles are likely to be adversely affected.
 The District feels that the project, with special conditions included in any contract for dredging, will not be likely to adversely affect the other listed species in the area, including the Florida manatee and whales.